Your Ultimate Guide to State Parks in South Carolina

 Need To Know: There are 50 campsites available for RV or tent camping, with 25 of them providing 20/30/50 amp service.

-There are so many things to do in Croft State Park - you can have a picnic, go camping, hike, geocache, mountain bike, and even bird watch.
+There are so many things to do in Croft State Park: you can have a picnic, go camping, hike, geocache, mountain bike, and even bird watch.
 And if you're into fishing, they have lakes, too, including the stunning 165-acre Lake Craig.
-The amenities are fantastic as well - they have a playground, a shooting range, and even a park store.
+The amenities are fantastic as well — they have a playground, a shooting range, and even a park store.
 It's definitely worth a visit!

 Best State Parks In South Carolina To RV

 Gear up for an RV road trip exploring this great state!
-From the coastal charm of Huntington Beach State Park to the mountainous landscapes at Devils Fork State Park and the coastal wonders of Edisto Beach State Park, there's something for every adventurer.
+From the coastal charm of Huntington Beach State Park to the mountainous landscapes at Devils Fork State Park and the maritime wonders of Edisto Beach State Park, there's something for every adventurer.
 These parks offer the perfect blend of nature, recreational fun, and the freedom to roam in your RV.

 7. Huntington Beach State Park